Discobolos by Myron image courtesy of http://www.bitishmuseum.org

 Allora and Calzadilla, Body in Flight 2011. image courtesy of http://www.artpulsemagazine.com

 Speaking of desire and physicality as Mathew Barney explores, and absurdity and excess revealed in Allora and Guilleremo’s work, the Russian collective AES + F bring these themes together in their fantastical creation titled, ‘The Feast of Trimalchio’ inspired from ‘Satyricon’ by Petronius.
 In their creations the artists consider peoples relation to environment and situation, thus revealing human’s vulnerability and prejudices.
 In ‘The Feast of Trimalchio’ they refer to the Roman Saturnalia ritual of the master/slave reversal through contemporary excessive rituals of sports, leisure, and pleasure.

 AES + F, The Feast of Trimalchio Panorama #3, 2009. image courtesy of http://www.artblart.com

 AES + F, The Feast of Trimalchio video still 2009. image courtesy of http://www.aes-group.org

 Alex Israel works with cliches and stereotypes of LA culture, particularly the beach and surf motifs complete with palm trees, sunglasses, and a self portrait of himself in the form of a surfer’s wetsuit.

 Often, especially in high school, jocks and artists don’t mix.
 These artists creatively unite the two spheres.
 Arts and athletics integrate the mind, body, and spirit.

-Farewell to summer’s great heat and welcome to the crisp golden autumn days where I can come back inside, pursuing more reading and writing.
+Farewell to summer’s great heat and welcome to the crisp golden autumn days and the cold, drizzly weather where I can come back inside, pursuing more reading and writing.